shingaridavesh/memoryandarchitecture/docs/DDR_Features/CRC.md

 | DDR5 | Present | Not Present |
 | DDR4 RDIMM/LRIMM | 256 bit | |
 | DDR5 RDIMM/LRIMM | 256 bit | |

+## CRC vs ECC

+When learning about CRC, I always had a question that why we need both i.e. CRC and ECC.
+So let us try to understand how they both are different and target different things.